Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Introduction and preliminaries

 Two bases related to an upper cluster algebra $\mathcal{U}(\A)$, called the greedy basis and the theta basis respectively, are constructed in \cite{LLZ} and \cite{GHKK}, which both contain coefficient free cluster monomials.
 It is known that each element in the above two bases satisfies the Laurent phenomenon and positivity, that is, its expression in every cluster is a Laurent polynomial over $\N\P$.
 So in some sense such element can be seen as a generalization of cluster monomials.
 Moreover, the constant coefficients of the Laurent expression in the initial cluster are related to counting of some combinatorial objects.
 However, the greedy basis is only constructed for rank $2$ case, while the theta basis relies on the cluster scattering diagram.
 Another goal of this paper is to directly construct a basis of $\mathcal{U}(\A)$ consisting of some universally indecomposable Laurent polynomials as a generalization of cluster monomials in general case.
 In order to achieve it, one useful tool we will apply is the Nowton polytopes of $F$-polynomials associated to cluster variables.

 In \cite{F}, Jiarui Fei defined the Newton polytope of an $F$-polynomial associated to representations of a finite-dimensional basic algebra, as well as showed some interesting combinatorial properties of such Newton polytopes.
 On the other hand, the authors of \cite{LLZ} and \cite{LLS} focused on Newton polytopes of cluster variables in cluster algebras of rank $2$ and rank $3$ respectively.
-By definitions, the Newton polytope of a cluster variable can be obtained from that of the related $F$-polynomial by a transformation induced by its exchange matrix $B$ since $\hat{y}_{j;t}=\prod\limits_{i=1}^{m}x_{i;t}^{b_{ji}}$ in the case of geometric type.

-In this paper, we use the Nowton polytopes of $F$-polynomials associated to cluster variables, because it seems more suitable to our construction since it keeps the information about $Y$-variables.
+By definitions, up to a translation, the Newton polytope of a cluster variable can be obtained from that of the related $F$-polynomial by a transformation induced by its exchange matrix $B$ since $\hat{y}_{j;t}=\prod\limits_{i=1}^{m}x_{i;t}^{b_{ji}}$ in the case of geometric type.
+However, on the other hand, when $B$ is not invertible, it is not apparent to obtain the latter from the former.
+In this a aspect, it seems that the Nowton polytopes of $F$-polynomials keeps more information.
+So in this paper, {\bf we mainly focus on the Nowton polytopes of $F$-polynomials in initial $Y$-variables associated to cluster variables.}

 Based on the study of the Newton polytope $N_{l;t}$ of $F_{l;t}$, we introduce the polytope $N_{h}$ associated to a vector $h\in\Z^n$ and the polytope functions $\rho_{h}$ as a generalization of $N_{l;t}$ and $x_{l;t}$ respectively.
 Then the properties of $N_{h}$ and $\rho_{h}$ naturally induce those of $N_{l;t}$ and $x_{l;t}$.
-Moreover, it will also been proved that the polytope functions compose a strongly positive basis of $\mathcal{U}(\A)$ for a cluster algebras with principal coefficients as well as certain cluster algebra over arbitrary semifield.
+Moreover, it will also be proved that the polytope functions compose a strongly positive basis of $\mathcal{U}(\A)$ for a cluster algebras with principal coefficients as well as certain cluster algebra over arbitrary semifield.
+As applications, several conjectures are confirmed for TSSS cluster algebras, including the positivity conjectures of cluster variables and of $d$-vectors respectively.